tanu2472/Emoji-Editor/README.md

-# 😎 My Emoji Playground 🌻
+# 😎 Zoo Emoji Maker 🌻

 **Customize, color, and play with emojis in a fun React-powered UI!**